drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

   you want to split for `edit`, it will drop you out into the shell at that patch
 - `git reset HEAD^` - soft reset the patch
-- `gps add -p` - stage just the parts you want in the first patch
+- `git add -p` - stage just the parts you want in the first patch
-- `gps c` - create the first patch
+- `git commit` - create the first patch
-- `gps add -p` - stage just the parts you want in the next patch
+- `git add -p` - stage just the parts you want in the next patch
-- `gps c` - create the next patch
+- `git commit` - create the next patch
-- `gps rebase --continue` - continue the rebase to play the other commits on top of the new commits you created
+- `git rebase --continue` - continue the rebase to play the other commits on top of the new commits you created

 ## Initial State

-For this example lets assume that we have a Patch Stack that has the following patches.
+For this example let's assume that we have a Patch Stack that has the following patches.

 ```